infinitered/ProMotion-menu/README.md

 ```

 ### Dependenices
-This depends on motion-cocoapods, BubbleWrap and ProMotion.
+This depends on motion-cocoapods and ProMotion.

 ### Rakefile